lawrenceevalyn/Olli-game/README.md

 ## To Do

-* write tests to handle it properly when player tries to go somewhere without paths
-* make sure parser / map pass you-can't-go-there tests
+* fix it so player actually moves places??
 * write tests for inventory
 * make sure inventory passes tests
 * add inventory to parse_shortcuts